Bambo-Rambo/RNG-Guides/NormalWild-FS-RNG.md

 ![](https://i.imgur.com/4VaKWy2.gif)

 ### Ways to advance the TinyMT state fast
 * If you can find a rainy, place you will have huge advancements per frame.
 In ORAS you can use the south part of Route 120.
 In XY, possible rainy places include: Route 8, Route 16, Route 14, Route 19, Laverre City.
+* During wild battles at Route 17, huge advancements occur.
+Go there, start a random wild battle and wait until you get close.
+This is a consistent way in XY since rain is not guaranteed anywhere and Poke Amie doesn't always work (see below).
+* Using Poke Amie in the lower (pink) screen also advances by 1 index per frame, but it breaks if you have communicated online with other users (unfinished).
 * At route 16, there are 2 roller skaters.
 Stand in front of them to block their way and you will have 1 advance per 2 frames.
-* Using Poke Amie in the lower screen also advances by 1 index per frame, but it may break if you have communicated online with random users (unfinished).

 ### Notes
 * Inside the bag, frames advance 1 by 1 so the odd/even issue is not a thing.